 Rather derelict-looking

 As I was nearing a bridge that I had to cross prior to the Jerejak Island Jetty, I came across an area known as the GSD Cycling Park, the GSD part referring to GSD Land, a property developer who I believe had a hand in the construction of the bike lane.
 A landmark of the area is the GSD Cycling Lane monument surrounded by a roundabout of sorts.
 It was here that I took a left turn a little too fast, followed very briefly by my first crash of the entire expedition!
+I had cycled past this area multiple times before during my previously mentioned 3 week-long stint in Penang although, thinking back, it was during the drought season when the roads were as dry as dry could be.
+This time however, it had rained the night before and the relatively smooth cement surface of this stretch of the lane combined with the superficial layer of rain water, wet leaves and my inattention to all of these things resulted in my unavoidable accident.

 The 'infamous' GSD Cycling Park monument